 Amsterdam Tulip Festival

 My favourite was probably this blue and pink fringed tulip.
-Such a special tulip.
+It’s such a special tulip.
 It’s very cool to see something like that in person.

 Each year at the tulip festival in the Netherlands, new varieties of tulips are on display, so you can visit multiple years and see different tulips each time.

-If you visit Keukenhof tulip gardens in April, you’ll also see many different colours of sweet-scented hyacinths, an underrated flowering bulb, in my opinion.
+If you visit the gardens in April, you’ll also see many different colours of sweet-scented hyacinths, an underrated flowering bulb, in my opinion.

 These are good plants to buy at Keukenhof as they are easy to grow in pots and perfect for a desk or windowsill.

 I have never seen such a huge variety of orchids before.
 If only I could grow these myself.
 I tried once, but they never flowered again after the initial bloom.
 They are incredible and so delicate looking.

 Don’t miss this section of the flower festival; they are located in one of the larger pavilions separate from the indoor tulips.

 Don’t forget that there are massive fields of tulips around Keukenhof’s botanical garden.
-These are almost better than the festival itself and it’s not unusual to see tourists stopped by the side of the road trying to get photos, often just for Instagram.
+These are almost better than the festival itself, and it’s not unusual to see tourists stopped by the side of the road trying to get photos, often just for Instagram.

 It can be a pain to get up for sunrise, but it’s worth it.
-You’ll need to allow plenty of time to scope out a location which is another reason to stay in Lisse; it’ll give you plenty of time to take photos of the tulip fields.
+You’ll need to allow plenty of time to scope out a location, which is another reason to stay in Lisse; it’ll give you plenty of time to take photos of the tulip fields.
 Staying in Leiden is also a good option for this reason.

 For a classic Dutch experience, you can cycle around the tulip fields in Lisse.
-This is a fun way to see the colourful tulips fields and take photos away from the crowds at Keukenhof.
+This is a fun way to see the colourful tulip fields and take photos away from the crowds at Keukenhof.

 Keukenhof bike tour: Book this 3-hour guided tour.

 You can hire a bike from the bike rental station at Keukenhof or take a tour with a local guide.
-The guided tour is a nice way to go, as you’ll get to hear about the history and culture of tulips in the Netherlands and how Keukenhof came to be.
+The guided tour is a nice way to go, as you’ll hear about the history and culture of tulips in the Netherlands and how Keukenhof came to be.

 Your guide will show you all of Keukenhof’s best spots and the most beautiful tulip fields.